austoonz/Convert/README.md

 - `ConvertTo-Fahrenheit` - Converts a temperature from Celsius to Fahrenheit

 ### Other Utilities
-- `ConvertFrom-Clixml` - Converts a CliXml string to an object
+- `ConvertFrom-Clixml2` - Converts a CliXml string to an object
-- `ConvertTo-Clixml` - Converts an object to a CliXml string
+- `ConvertTo-Clixml2` - Converts an object to a CliXml string
 - `ConvertFrom-HashTable` - Converts a hashtable to a custom object

 ## Requirements